qnkhuat/ubinote/README.md

 TODO next:
+- solve all TODO
+- server archive folder
-- add it to db mf
+- have the front-end for add archive and view it